Sam6wani/Online-Retail-Store-React-Project/README.md

                                                   # Online-Retail-Store-React-Project

-Before you start:
-npm install npm npm install react-icons
+Prerequisites before you start to run: npm install npm npm install react-icons

-Description of the Project:
+# Description of the Project:

 We have created a dynamic online retail shop for vegetable, fruit traders to sell their produce in real time.
-Repository Link: https://github.com/rmit-fsd-2024-s1/s3994515-s4045944-a2

-# Home Analytics Page
+## Home Analytics Page

 The Home Analytics page is composed of several components, each displaying a specific set of data.